dcolli23/ingreedyents/README.md

 # Language

-So this is DEFINITELY doable in Python.
-But what if I did it in C++ to be a true glutton for punishment?
+I've chosen to do this in C++.
+It's a fun project and will be a good challenge for me.
+I can also try and implement a barcode scanner using OpenCV with C++, so that will be really fun.

 # Plan of Action
 This is where I'm going to jot down my notes on my plan of attack for all of this.

 ## Reading the UPC

-### Python

 I'm looking at UPC readers and I found one on amazon that seems to support everything that I want to do.